skienzmatishun/rippreport/content/p/skunked/index.md

   length_score: 100
   category_score: 0
   rank: 10
-summary: Following up on the government reform battle, the Catalyst political machine filed shady injunctions to stop voters from establishing council districts.
+summary: Following up on the government reform battle, CATALYST filed shady injunctions to stop voters from establishing council districts.
 Court documents and internal emails prove incumbent council members sabotaged the referendum purely to save their own political seats.
 Read the shocking evidence showing how